Pocket-Tech/QiuSheng/README_ENG.md

 ### Set .yml configuration file
 ------------------
 Because of the project is developed based on spring boot, the server owner should make some necessary configurations in the configuration file according to their own needs.
 If you need to compile from source code, you can add a yml configuration file to the resource folder in the qiusheng-core module.
 The content can refer to the following code:

+Before running the server, make sure you have created a Mysql database for the server and configured it accordingly in the configuration file.

 ```yml
 server: